Ecarin: Testing

 Ecarin-based assays are tests that have the prospect to be clinically helpful in detecting vitamin K deficiency and lupus anticoagulant.
 The Ecarin clotting time (ECT) is a test that is widely used for lupus anticoagulant testing in certain regions.
 Ecarin-based testing is used to monitor dabigatran etexilate, a thrombin inhibitor, with both clot-based and chromogenic-based methods available.

 In 2015, it was reported that 30% of oral anticoagulants prescribed for Medicare patients in the United States were direct oral anticoagulants (DOACs), with dabigatran being a popular choice among cardiologists and internal medicine physicians.
 This is largely due to the drug's safety and efficacy.
 It has been shown to be effective in preventing stroke and systemic embolism, and has a lower risk of bleeding compared to warfarin.
-However, it is important to note that monitoring the effects of dabigatran can be challenging, as traditional coagulation tests such as the prothrombin time (PT) and activated partial thromboplastin time (aPTT) are not sensitive to the drug's effects.
+Monitoring the effects of dabigatran can be challenging, as traditional coagulation tests such as the prothrombin time (PT) and activated partial thromboplastin time (aPTT) are not sensitive to the drug's effects.
 This is where Ecarin-based testing comes in, as it provides a more accurate measure of dabigatran's anticoagulant effect.